03 Mar Creating a Color Story to Design an Apartment

 Step 2: Mood Board It Out

-Creating a mood board is a really important part to developing your color story.
+Creating a mood board is an important part to developing your color story.
 How else are you going to see if it all comes together the way you want it to?
-When our designers begin a project, they use apps like Pinterest to find imagery that jives with their color inspo.
+In order to do that, you have to find programs to create the mood board that works for you.

 Check Out Adobe Spark...
 Seriously

-Personally, my favorite application for creating stunning mood boards (for email campaigns, etc.,) is Adobe Spark.
+This is the recommended application for creating stunning mood boards.
 It offers great templates and helps you search the internet for free photographs.
 The best part is, you don’t need an Adobe account to use it!
 You can create a login via Google, Facebook, or Apple.
-(If you don’t like the idea of using an online tool like Adobe Spark, you can use PowerPoint or a similar program to organize screen shots and photos on one screen.)
+If you aren’t keen on using Adobe Spark you can use platforms like Canva, Bannersnack, and GoMoodboard.
+However, Adobe Spark is the recommended platform.

 Below is a simple, FREE, mood board I created using Adobe Spark.
 First, I chose to create a picture collage.
 I typed “Scandinavian” in the bar that allows you to search for free images.
 From there, I just selected images that evoked the same feelings I want from my color story.